squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 The recommended extra RAM besides what is used by Squid is used by the operating system to improve disk I/O performance and by other applications or services running on the server.
 This will be true even of a server which runs Squid as the only tcp service, since there is a minimum level of memory needed for process management, logging, and other OS level routines.

 If you have a low memory server, and a large disk, then you will not necessarily be able to use all the disk space, since as the cache fills the memory available will be insufficient, forcing Squid to swap out memory and affecting performance.
 A very large cache_dir total and insufficient physical RAM + Swap could cause Squid to stop functioning completely.
-The solution for larger caches is to get more physical RAM; allocating more to Squid via cache_mem will not help.
+The solution for larger caches is to get more physical RAM; allocating more to Squid via SquidConf:cache_mem will not help.

 == Why can't my Squid process grow beyond a certain size? == by [AdrianChadd Adrian Chadd]